onCodeDesign/Unit-Testing-Training/Demo-Exercises/POS-Demo.md

 --------------

-12. Show a list with all the Products ordered by Name or Price.
+12. Show a list with all the Products ordered by Name and Price.
     a.
 Test that all the products are shown
     2. Test the order is applied